The Third Part of the Pilgrim's Progress: Plot

-Tender sets off again, reaching the Valley of Humuliation, which has been covered with traps, nets and gins set up by the prince of the air, to stop high-minded pilgrims from proceeding further.
+Tender sets off again, reaching the Valley of Humiliation, which has been covered with traps, nets and gins set up by the prince of the air, to stop high-minded pilgrims from proceeding further.
 Tender realizes he has to crawl under them in order to make any progress.
 He reaches a bridge, and is met with men in rowboats he thought might be murderers and robbers who infested the place.
 They began to shoot arrows at him, some of which missed him, and others which hit the shield he had received from House Beautiful.
 The men shooting at him included Worldly-honour, Arrogancy, Pride, Self-conceit, Vain-glory, and Shame.
 The last of these wounded him in his cheek, but barely drew blood.
 He continued on until he was past the bridge, and could again walk upright, and then praised the Lord.

 Tender finally reached the Valley of Shadow of Death...